Part I : The Copernician revolution

 one's material and financial goods to heaven.
 This is why they

-prefer to gather a lot of nonsense, that they think will follow them
+prefer to capitalize a lot of nonsense, that they think will follow them

 and make them more reliably rich there.